 - Introduction to reaction kinetics, including: chemical equilibrium, reaction rates, Arrhenius reaction rates, law of mass action, steady approximations for radicals, and partial equilibrium assumptions.

 - Flame theory and governing equations.
 Derivation of governing equations and analytic approaches to laminar burning velocity.

 - Laminar premixed and diffusion flames, with emphasis on flame structure, stabilization, and phenomena.

-The fundamental and theoretical aspects of the course will be covered in twice-weekly integrated online lectures.
+The fundamental and theoretical aspects of the course will be covered in twice-weekly integrated lectures.
 These lectures will present the theoretical concepts and will incorporate exercises (in groups and/or under-supervision) to demonstrate the key concepts.
 During the semester, students will be obligated to complete ~5 homework assignments (alone or in small groups at the student’s discretion).
 A written, open-book, open-note final exam will compose the last component of the evaluation.

 Tuesdays & Thursdays, 10:00 - 12:00

 Comprehension of thermodynamics and fluid mechanics will be helpful.

 Please contact Prof. Bohon for ISIS log in information. https://isis.tu-berlin.de/course/view.php?id=20743

 Prof. Myles Bohon, E-Mail: m.bohon(at)tu-berlin.de